Cleaning products and GB CLP

-An example of where this may arise is the labelling of particular cleaning products that are hazardous in contact with eyes.
+It does not mean that the chemical product is any more or less hazardous than it was under the previous classification regime.
+An example of where this might arise is in the labelling of particular cleaning products that are hazardous in contact with eyes.

 Exclamation mark pictogram